Consolidation using a spreadsheet vs consolidation software

 Using a spreadsheet to do a consolidation creates difficulties and risks related to updates.
 If the chart of accounts is deployed using one worksheet per company and the chart of accounts has to be modified, updates must be done for each worksheet (which is tedious), not to mention the risk of using the wrong lines (inconsistency).

 With consolidation software, you avoid the bias of using an Excel spreadsheet: updates are automated and reading the results is simplified.
 You save precious time and reduce the risk of error, which is inherent in manual work.

 Again, a spreadsheet isn’t the best tool for producing consolidation variants from the same set of data: IFRS consolidation, followed by a version in local GAAP, creation of a sub-group, production of segmented data (IFRS), etc. However, suitable software can handle this wide variety of data.
 It allows you to retrieve the desired information and gives you the tools necessary to process it.
 Your analyses will therefore be based on correct and usable data, regardless of the complexity of the consolidation variants.

 9) The concept of flow

 The concept of contribution isn’t the only one that causes problems for Excel consolidations.
 In fact, most consolidations processed using a spreadsheet are done with balances.
 The notion of flow is usually totally absent.
 The implementation of a cash flow statement in Excel is always very laborious.
 It is created by trial and error, without any guarantee of quality despite the time spent, by drawing on information in the financial statements of the various companies in the scope.
+Thanks to the right software, you can guarantee the same quality for each implementation of your consolidation processes.
 In addition to the cash flow, the concept of flow is essential to automating the creation of restitution reports and other required or compulsory reports.